Acts 17:24-34

 In God, all creatures live and move and have our being.
 God is the context in which we live.
 God provides the air that we breathe.
 He provides bodies that can process the food that he gives us.
 God is our environment.
 And he’s the environment of the unbeliever, too.
 The unbeliever rejects him.
 The unbeliever uses his good gifts to rebel against him.
 It’s like a little kid who wants to rebel against his father, but he needs to wait until his father is sitting down so he can sit on his lap in order to slap him in the face.
 He can’t reach.
 So he uses his father’s accommodation to rebel.

 That’s what the biblical message of faithful evangelism involves: teaching, implications, and exhortation.
 You have to teach them.
-Then you have to show them the implications of that.
-Then you have to exhort them to repentance.
+Then you have to show them the implications of that and then you have to exhort them to repentance.
 If you’re not doing all three of those things, then you may not be evangelizing.

 Let’s start in verse 24 with the teaching.
 The teaching.
 “The God who made the world and everything in it.”
-God is the Creator, right?
-He’s the Creator; man’s the creature.
+God is the creator, right?
+He’s the creator; man’s the creature.
 And that simple fact implies a whole lot, folks, a whole lot.
-As Creator, God is the source; man is derivative.
+As creator, God is the source; man is derivative.
 God is infinite and unlimited; man is finite and limited.
 God is all-powerful; man is rather small, isn’t he?
-When we start with the God the Creator, rather than becoming proud in our knowledge, rather than becoming proud in our might and our strength, our accomplishments, we acknowledge, along with King David, Psalm 8, verses 3-4, “When I look at your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is man that you’re mindful of him and the son of man that you care for him?”
+When we start with the God the creator, rather be, rather than becoming proud in our knowledge, rather than becoming proud in our might and our strength, our accomplishments, we acknowledge, along with King David, Psalm 8, verses 3-4, “When I look at your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is man that you’re mindful of him and the son of man that you care for him?”

 Notice the next phrase in verse 24.
 “The God who made the world and everything it in, being,” what that’s word?
 “Lord,” right?
 “Being Lord of heaven and earth.”
 He’s Lord.
 God is absolutely sovereign.
 And not just over man, but over all spirits, angelic, as well as human.
 God is not one among a pantheon of deities.
 He does not share his glory.
 He’s sovereign over all, Lord of heaven and earth.
 Lord of angels and demons.
 Lord of kings and princes.
 Lord of governments and armies.
 He’s Lord over the massive humanity and over every individual human being, as well.